tomvdbulck/elasticsearchworkshop/README.md

 	```

-If the tests pass, you are ready to start with exercises.
+If the tests pass, you are ready to start with the exercises.

 ## Exercises ##